Sign Up to shop

 What is retail finance?

-Retail finance takes on a few different forms, but is essentially a way of offering upfront credit to customers.
+Retail finance is essentially a way of offering upfront credit to your customers, the most common method being 'buy now pay later' arrangements.
 So instead of a customer having to pay the full amount before receiving their items, they’re able to take the item home before it’s paid for (either in part, or in full).
 It’s kind of like offering an alternative to credit cards.
 Retail finance is sometimes also referred to as ‘point of sale finance’, or ‘POS finance’.

 1. Use your own technology